 Written by Mark Millar.
 Art by John Romita Jr.

 Wolverine is kidnapped and brainwashed by Hydra, The Hand, and a mutant cult to become the world’s most dangerous weapon.
-Under their control, Wolverine goes on a rampage, cutting his way through friends and foes without any consideration to the consequences.
-Can S.H.I.E.L.D., the X-Men, and Fantastic Four stop him before it is too late?
+Under their control, he goes on a rampage, cutting his way through friends and foes without considering the consequences.
+Can S.H.I.E.L.D., the X-Men, and the Fantastic Four stop him before it is too late?

-Enemy of the State is ambitious storytelling told an international scale, with dozens of heroes and villains.
-Each issue out-does the previous, offering plenty of surprises and tense action.
-But within these big moments, there’s still time for smaller character moments that explore the consequences of everything that’s going on.
+Enemy of the State is told on an international scale and is jam-packed with dozens of heroes and villains.
+Each issue outdoes the previous, offering plenty of surprises and tense action.
+But within these big moments, there’s still time for smaller character beats that explore the consequences of everything that’s going on.

 If you’re looking for a story told on a massive scale and not afraid to be outrageous then you’ve got to read this.